1334monika/articles/The-Rise-of-AI-Powered-Assistants-in-2024.md

 ---

 Thank you for reading!
-If you have thoughts or comments on this article, feel free to leave your feedback in the [GitHub issues section](#).
+If you have thoughts or comments on this article, feel free to leave your feedback.

----

-*Tags:* AI, Technology, 2024 Trends, Assistants, Machine Learning